 Risk Analysis:

-risk analysis systematically identifies critical system resources and threats.
+A risk analysis systematically identifies critical system resources and threats.
 It quantifies potential impacts / losses of productivity and recommends how to mitigate such risks.
 To eliminate or minimize exposure a number of countermeasures will be used.

 Uninterrupted power supply (UPS):